 - Computer for creating and cutting

-- Heat transfer vinyl and computer controlled cutting equipment (I used a Cricut)
+- Heat transfer vinyl and computer controlled cutting equipment I use a Cricut (affiliate link)

 - Weeding tools